The SQL RTRIM is one of the SQL String Function, which is used to remove the empty spaces from the Right hand side of a character expression.

 Character_Expression: Please specify the valid Expression on which you want to remove tailing empty spaces (performing trimming on right side).
 The SQL RTRIM Function will remove the tailing blanks from right side of this expression.
 This Character_Expression can be a variable, constant, or column of any data type, except image, text, and NText.

-This function will return VARCHAR or NVARCHAR
+Return Type: This function will return VARCHAR or NVARCHAR

 SQL RTRIM Function Example 1